Dramatic rescue after man trapped under boulder for more than 12 hours

-A 66-year-old man is in serious condition after becoming trapped under a boulder for over 12 hours on a property in Tasman.
+A 66-year-old man is lucky to be alive after being trapped under a boulder for more than 12 hours on a rural property in Tasman.

-Carl Babe, a crew member with the Nelson Marlborough Rescue Helicopter who was on the scene, said the man was trapped under the boulder "for an excess of 12 hours".
+Carl Babe, a crew member with the Nelson Marlborough Rescue Helicopter who was on the scene, told the Herald the man was trapped under the boulder "for an excess of 12 hours".

-"He has been walking home from a friend's house and walked towards the edge of the bridge approach that is constructed with big rocks, the boulder he was standing on gave way and he fell down the bank along with it."
+"He has been walking home from a friend's house and walked towards the edge of the bridge approach that is constructed with big rocks, the boulder he was standing on gave way and he fell down the bank along with it," Babe explained.

-Babe said the man fell 2m and the estimated 2.5-tonne boulder fell on top of one of his legs.
+Babe said the man fell two metres and an estimated 2.5-tonne boulder fell on top of one of his legs.

 AdvertisementAdvertise with NZME.

-The man was finally found after a relative had gone looking for him after he failed to return home last night.
+The man was finally found after a worried relative began looking for him after he failed to return home last night.

 Fire and Emergency NZ (Fenz), St Johns, police and the Nelson Marlborough rescue helicopter all responded to the incident in Tapawera at about 10am and arrived to find the man with his leg trapped under a boulder.